H.R. 925: Dismantle DEI Act of 2025

 Would H.R.
 925 affect federal contracts over $10,000?

 Yes.
-Federal contracts above $10,000 would have to include terms aimed at blocking contractors and subcontractors from using the DEI practices the bill prohibits.
+Contracts above $10,000 would have to include terms blocking work by contractors or subcontractors that are subject to the DEI practices the bill prohibits.

 Could agencies reassign DEI staff instead of laying them off?